Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

-At its core, \algoname proceeds similar to other on-policy algorithms through three distinct phases: data gathering, value target estimation, and value and policy learning.
-To obtain diverse data, \algoname employs the maximum entropy framework to encourage exploration (\autoref{sec:sac}).
-High quality targets come from an adapted version of TD-$\lambda$ (\autoref{sec:td}) to the maximum entropy framework.
-Finally, to ensure that policies do not collapse and policy learning is stable, \algoname uses KL-constrained policy updates with a schedule that balances entropy-driven exploration (\autoref{sec:ent_tuning}) and policy constraints (\autoref{sec:kl}).
+At its core, \algoname proceeds similar to other on-policy actor-critic algorithms through three distinct phases: data gathering, value target estimation, and value and policy learning (see \autoref{alg:op-sac}).
+To obtain diverse data, \algoname uses a maximum-entropy formulation, adapted to multi-step TD-$\lambda$ (\autoref{sec:sac}), to encourage exploration.
+Finally, to ensure that policies do not collapse and policy learning is stable, \algoname uses KL-constrained policy updates with a schedule that balances entropy-driven exploration and policy constraints (\autoref{sec:kl}).